Orange Sector: Formation & Zoth Ommog, 1992–1998

+Rebirth & Infacted Recordings, 2004–present

 In 2004, Torben Schmidt of Lights of Euphoria and founder of Infacted Recordings contacted Felker with interest in releasing a compendium of early Orange Sector work.
 This led to the compilation release Here We Are [Back Again] and a regenerated Orange Sector under the Infacted label.
 Here We Are peaked at #10 on the German Alternative Charts (DAC) and ranked #64 on the DAC Top Singles for 2005.

 Under the Infacted banner the band released a stream of new studio albums: Bassprodukt (2006), Profound (2007), and Mindfuck (2009).
 Clubprodukt, an EP of extracts From Bassprodukt, peaked at #10 on the DAC.
 In 2010, the band dual-released Krieg & Frieden on both Infacted and on Metropolis Records in the United States, their first release on that label.
 Twenty years after their debut album Orange Sector released the maxi-EP, "Der Maschinist", as a lead-in to their tenth studio album Vorwärts Nach Weit.

 2015 saw the release of Night Terrors and its accompanying EPs, Glasmensch and Monoton.
 These were followed by renewed touring activity in 2016.
 Glasmensch and Monoton were the first two parts of an EP "trilogy", the last of which was 2016's Farben.

-In 2018 the band brought on René Nowotny as a third member.
+In 2018 the band brought on René Nowotny as a third member to replace Felker in live support and to provide backing vocals in the studio.
 Nowotny, also of the band Ad:Key, had previously provided live support for Bodewell after Felker's initial departure.
 With Nowotny on board, the trio released their twelfth studio album, Alarm, in 2019.
 Alarm was regarded as the band's most "political" release to date, treating on subjects including racism and hateful politics sung in both German and English.

+In 2021, the band co-released a single, "War of the Religions", with former label mates Armageddon Dildos.
+"War of the Religions" reached #8 on the German Alternative Charts (DAC).

-2021 saw the release of the album Alles Wird Geld.
+2021 also saw the release of the album Alles Wird Geld.
 The album track "The Work Is Done" was subsequently released as an EP in 2022 and included a remix by the American band, Kreign.
+"The Work Is Done" reached #2 on the German Alternative Charts (DAC).

+In 2024, the band embarked on a second EP trilogy with Tanzfabrik, Wo Bist Du, and Schmerz.
+Schmerz included an collaboration with Tino Claus of TC75.

+Side Projects

+In 2022, Bodewell joined with Uwe Kanka of Armageddon Dildos to form a side project named Kanka Bodewell.
+The duo released two albums, Herzblut in 2022 and Stroboscope in 2024.